Diophantine approximations for translation surfaces and planar resonant sets: Introduction

 A \emph{translation surface} is a genus $g$ closed surface $X$ with a flat metric and a finite set $\Sigma$ of conical singularities $p_1,\dots,p_r$, the angle at each $p_i$ being an integer multiple of $2\pi$.
 An equivalent definition of translation surface $X$ is the datum $(S,w)$, where $S$ is a compact Riemann surface and $w$ is a holomorphic 1-form on $S$ having a zero at each $p_i$.
 The relation $k_1+\dots+k_r=2g-2$ holds, where $k_1,\dots,k_r$ are the orders of the zeroes of $w$.
 In particular the \emph{total multiplicity} at conical singularities of $X$ is the positive integer

-Any translation surface can be obtained as quotient space $X=P/\sim$ of a polygon $P$ in the complex plane $\CC$ via an equivalence relation $\sim$ on the boundary $\partial P$.
-The polygon $P$ has an even number of sides which are grouped in pairs $ (\zeta_1,\zeta'_1),\dots,(\zeta_d,\zeta'_d) $, any paired sides $\zeta_i$ and $\zeta'_i$ being parallel, with the same length and the same orientation.
-In other words we have complex numbers $z_1,\dots,z_d$, where any $z_i$ is the difference between the endpoints of $\zeta_i$, which equals the difference between the endpoints of the paired side $\zeta'_i$.
-The relation $\sim$ is defined on the boundary $\partial P$ identifying the interior of any side $\zeta_i$ with the interior of the paired side $\zeta'_i$.
+Any translation surface can be obtained as quotient space $X=P/\sim$ of a suitable polygon $P$ in the complex plane $\CC$ via an equivalence relation $\sim$ on the boundary $\partial P$.
+More precisely, we assume that boundary $\partial P$ is the union of $2d\geq 4$ segments which come in pairs and are denoted $ (\zeta_1,\zeta'_1),\dots,(\zeta_d,\zeta'_d) $, and that there exist complex numbers $z_1,\dots,z_d$ in $\CC$ such that for any $i=1,\dots,d$ the boundary segments $\zeta_i$ and $\zeta'_i$ have the same direction and length of $z_i$, and the opposite orientation induced by the interior of $P$ (that is any $\zeta_i$ touches the interior of $P$ from the opposite side as $\zeta_i'$).
+The relation $\sim$ is defined on the boundary $\partial P$ identifying for any $i=1,\dots,d$ the sides $\zeta_i$ et $\zeta'_i$ by a translation.
 This induces identifications of the vertices of $P$, which correspond to conical singularities.
+The initial polygon $P$ is not necessarily connected, but we assume that this is true for the quotient space $X$.
 The form $dz$ on $\CC$ projects to the holomorphic 1-form $w$ of $X$.
 Any surface arising from this construction is a translation surface, the simplest examples being flat tori, which all arise from euclidian parallelograms identifying opposite sides.